elmomoilanen/k-in-a-row/fe/README.md

 docker run -p 5173:80 --rm k-in-a-row/fe
 ```

-Notice that the above port mapping should not be modified unless corresponding changes has been made in the backend (CORS settings).
+Notice that the above port mapping should not be modified unless corresponding changes have been made in the backend (e.g. CORS settings).

 Finally, open localhost:5173 via a web browser and start playing the game.